 Like all hummingbirds, ruby-throats are precision flyers with the ability to fly full out and stop in an instant, hang motionless in midair, and adjust their position up, down, sideways, and backwards with minute control.
 They dart between nectar sources with fast, straight flights or sit on a small twig keeping a lookout, bill waving back and forth as the bird looks around.
 Male Ruby-throated Hummingbirds aggressively defend flowers and feeders, leading to spectacular chases and dogfights, and occasional jabs with the beak.
 They typically yield to larger hummingbird species (in Mexico) and to the notoriously aggressive Rufous Hummingbird.
 Males give a courtship display to females that enter their territory, making a looping, U-shaped dive starting from as high as 50 feet above the female.
 If the female perches, the male shifts to making fast side-to-side flights while facing her.

-The nest is the size of large thimble, built directly on top of the branch rather than in a fork.
-It’s made of thistle or dandelion down held together with strands of spider silk and sometimes pine resin.
-The female stamps on the base of the nest to stiffen it, but the walls remain pliable.
+The nest takes 6-10 days to finish and measures about 2 inches across and 1 inch deep with the inner cup about the size of a large thimble.
+The nest is built directly on top of the branch rather than in a fork.
+It’s made of thistle or dandelion down, held together with strands of spider silk and sometimes pine resin.
+The female stamps on the base of the nest to stiffen it, but the walls remain pliable, allowing it to stretch as the chicks grow.
 She shapes the rim of the nest by pressing and smoothing it between her neck and chest.
 The exterior of the nest is decorated (probably camouflaged) with bits of lichen and moss.
-The nest takes 6-10 days to finish and measures about 2 inches across and 1 inch deep.

 © Randolph Little | Macaulay Library